mathew-fleisch/bashbot/README.md

 BashBot is a white-listed command injection tool for slack.
 A [config.json](sample-config.json) file defines the possible commands that can be run as well as all of the parameters that can be passed to those commands.
 This bot uses circleci to build a docker container, that is pushed to AWS ECR and is run in ECS.
 Sensitive commands can be restricted to specific slack channels.
 Import other repositories like [bashbot-scripts](https://github.com/eaze/bashbot-scripts) to extend functionality, and reduce clutter in the configuration file.

+BashBot is built using the [nlopes golang slack api client](https://github.com/nlopes/slack), which receives "Real Time Message" (RTM) events through a socket.
+The bot parses every message event using regular expression string matching, to determine if a bot command should be executed.
+The first regular expression match comes from the `trigger` value in [admin.json](#Sample%20admin.json); if a user types this value into slack with the bot running, the rest of the message is parsed to determine if the whole message is a valid command.
+Commands are defined in a [config.json](sample-config.json) and use the same `trigger` paradigm to separate different commands.
+Each command can include parameters, provided they are white-listed.
+There are two ways to build a parameter list (see below for examples):

+ - Hard coded array of strings
+ - A command that builds a newline separated list of values

 ## Table of Contents

 - [Installation](#Installation%20and%20setup)